ISAITB/docs-tdl/source/constructs/index.rst

     @title, no, A short title to display for this step (default is "interact").
     @desc, yes, A description for the user interaction.
     @with, no, The ID of the actor this interaction refers to.
+If not specified is is assumed to be the test case actor defined as the SUT.
+    @inputTitle, no, A custom text to display as the title of the user input popup (default is "Server interaction").
-If not specified is is assumed to be the test case actor defined as the SUT. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.
+    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+See also :ref:`tdl-steps-common-stoponerror`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.